 About Me

-My research explores how societies experience, interpret, and respond to international conflict.
-I examine how wartime events shape political behavior, foreign policy attitudes, and state-building processes.
-Methodologically, I use computational methods and survey experiments to analyze domestic consequences of international relations.
+My research examines how international conflict reshapes domestic politics, with particular attention to how wartime experiences influence political behavior, foreign policy attitudes, and state-building processes over time.
+I employ survey experiments and computational methods to study the domestic consequences of international relations.
 My work has been published or is forthcoming in peer-reviewed journals, including Journal of Peace Research and BMC Public Health.

 I received my BA (2019) and MA (2021) in Political Science from Waseda University, Japan.
 Outside of academic work, I enjoy playing the violin and cheering for Cardinals.